 Kogan sale is offering 10 times more Qantas Frequent Flyer points

-One-week sale could be a handy way to rack up some extra points.
+This one-week sale could be a handy way to rack up some extra Qantas Points.

 For the next week Qantas frequent flyer members can earn 10 points for every $1 spent shopping at Australia's largest online department store, Kogan.